Visiting Yale doctors on ward rounds

 Affiliation: Philanjalo, KwaZuluNatal Department of Health, Yale Schools of Medicine and Public Health, University of Kwazulu Natal

-In response, we have worked collaboratively to characterize the convergent epidemics and have developed and implemented a comprehensive continuum of innovative integrated HIV and TB health care and community based strategies combined with operational research to strengthen clinical and public health programs, reduce the associated high rates of morbidity and mortality and decrease incidence and transmission of HIV and drug susceptible and drug resistant TB.
-We rapidly demonstrated acceptance, feasibility and utility and have successfully advocated for widespread scale up and dissemination.
-Current examples include the first national community based MDR TB treatment program and first integrated HIV and TB intensive case finding (ICF) program in rural South Africa.
-We are gratified now that we have preliminary evidence supporting the success of these efforts.
+In response, we have worked collaboratively to characterize the convergent epidemics and have developed and implemented a comprehensive strategy of innovative integrated HIV and TB health care and community based strategies combined with operational research to strengthen clinical and public health programs, reduce the associated high rates of morbidity and mortality and decrease incidence and transmission of HIV and drug susceptible and drug resistant TB.
+We have rapidly demonstrated acceptance, feasibility and utility and have successfully advocated for widespread scale up and dissemination of these strategies, including the first national community-based MDR TB treatment program and first integrated HIV and TB intensive case finding (ICF) program in rural South Africa.
+Current priorities include scale-up of isoniazid preventive therapy, implementing point of care technologies, integrating community-based screening for HIV and TB with noncommunicable diseases, screening high risk populations, and incorporating new HIV prevention tools.

 Current and Planned Projects include: